The average overall score of Indians who appeared for the IELTS in 2017 was 6.04. The average score for the listening section of the test? 6.30!

 We suggest starting with listening to short audios then progressing to longer audios.
 Taking on too much at the beginning can make you feel hopeless while preparing.
 Conditioning your mind to move on and not panic when you miss an answer is an essential part of dealing with adversity that comes with the IELTS.

 This is one of the obvious IELTS listening tips for band 9.
-Practicing each section separately is good at the beginning but taking a full test can leave your mind exhausted with the effort of concentrating.
-Don’t feel complacent and continue practicing even if your initial score is decent.
+Practising each section separately is good at the beginning but taking a full test can leave your mind exhausted with the effort of concentrating.
+Don’t feel complacent and continue practising even if your initial score is decent.